Best red light therapy for skin: Benefits and what you can expect

 - Price: $189.00

-After testing multiple RLT devices, we have decided to include the Solawave 4-in-1 Red Light Therapy Wand among our top picks for its simplicity and compact size.
-If you’re dealing with smaller problematic areas or don’t mind longer sessions, the Solawave wand will be a perfect RLT device for traveling.
+After testing multiple RLT devices, we have decided to include Solawave 4-in-1 Red Light Therapy Wand among our top picks for its simplicity and compact size.
+If you’re dealing with smaller problematic areas or don’t mind manual handling, the Solawave wand will be a perfect RLT device for both at-home use and traveling.

 We were mostly intrigued by the wand's size.
 I personally try to pack lightly for my travels, so carrying an RLT face mask is not always an option.
 Since the Solawave 4-in-1 wand is a much smaller device and comes with a travel case, it’s definitely portable.
 It’s easy to use, but since it’s a handheld device, you won’t really be able to work out or do other things during the sessions.